 - East-facing landscapes are gentler, naturally offering afternoon protection in the shadow of your home, and may be perfect for plants needing partial sun.

-A bed is just what is recommended, versus sticking an award-winning Encore® Azalea into a turf area, or a plot of tight-compacted clay.
-Similarly to what we would suggest for perennials, Encore Azaleas prefer fertile, organic, rich soil that has been well prepared, and that offers drainage.
+Instead of sticking Encore Azaleas into a plot of tight-compacted clay, a planting area of fertile, organic, well-draining soil gives the best foundation to handle any light conditions.
 The incorporation of compost and organic matter improves tight, heavy soil, allowing for best drainage.
 Add a layer of mulch after planting and again each year.
 Azaleas keep their roots near the soil surface, and this annual decomposition of mulch and organic matter will maintain a good environment for new roots and assist with moisture retention.

 Thirty-three varieties of Encore Azaleas open the door to a world of landscape and container opportunities with a dazzling array of colors, plant sizes and even flower forms.
-We work to offer everything you need to know about selecting, growing and landscaping with these tough, yet lovely azaleas.
+And that world is truly wide open to you … even if your yard is sunny!
+So, now is the time to plant Encore Azaleas!